 - Assay uncertainty – Sometimes listed as +/- values or a relative error range.

-Handheld XRF is often used for screening, but full settlement usually relies on a refined assay of homogenized material for accuracy.
-XRF readings can vary with preparation and matrix effects, which is why proper sampling and milling are crucial for final settlement figures.
-Source discussion: using handheld XRF to analyze catalytic converter scrap.
+Handheld XRF is often used for screening, but a full catalytic converter assay analysis for settlement usually relies on a refined, lab-grade reading of homogenized material for accuracy.
+XRF readings can vary with preparation and matrix effects, which is why a precise catalytic converter assay depends on proper sampling and milling for final settlement figures.
+For a peer-reviewed example of how PGM content in spent converters is measured by XRF and ICP-OES, see this open-access study on recovering PGMs from spent catalytic converters.

 Converting grams per tonne to payable metal grams